Hamburg: Post-war history

-The city was surrendered to British Forces on 3 May 1945, in the Battle of Hamburg, three days after Adolf Hitler's death.
+The city was surrendered to British Forces on 3 May 1945, in the Capture of Hamburg, three days after Adolf Hitler's death.
 After the Second World War, Hamburg formed part of the British Zone of Occupation; it became a state of West Germany in 1949.

-On 16 February 1962, a North Sea flood caused the Elbe to rise to an all-time high, inundating one-fifth of Hamburg and killing more than 300 people.
+The North Sea flood of 1962 caused the Elbe to rise to an all-time high, inundating one-fifth of Hamburg and killing more than 300 people.

 The inner German border – only 50 km east of Hamburg – separated the city from much of its hinterland and reduced Hamburg's global trade.
-Since German reunification in 1990, and the accession of several Central European and Baltic countries into the European Union in 2004, the Port of Hamburg has restarted ambitions for regaining its position as the region's largest deep-sea port for container shipping and its major commercial and trading centre.
+Since German reunification in 1990, and the accession of several Central European and Baltic countries into the European Union in 2004, the Port of Hamburg has restarted ambitions for regaining its position as the region's largest deep-sea port for container shipping and its major commercial and trading hub.

 Geography

 Hamburg is at a sheltered natural harbour on the southern fanning-out of the Jutland Peninsula, between Continental Europe to the south and Scandinavia to the north, with the North Sea to the west and the Baltic Sea to the northeast.
 It is on the River Elbe at its confluence with the Alster and Bille.
-The city centre is around the Binnenalster ("Inner Alster") and Außenalster ("Outer Alster"), both formed by damming the River Alster to create lakes.
+The city centre is around the Binnenalster ("Inner Alster") and Außenalster ("Outer Alster"), both formed by damming the Alster river to create lakes.
 The islands of Neuwerk, Scharhörn, and Nigehörn, 100 km away in the Hamburg Wadden Sea National Park, are also part of the city of Hamburg.

 The neighbourhoods of Neuenfelde, Cranz, Francop and Finkenwerder are part of the Altes Land (old land) region, the largest contiguous fruit-producing region in Central Europe.
 Neugraben-Fischbek has Hamburg's highest elevation, the Hasselbrack at 116.2 m AMSL.
 Hamburg borders the states of Schleswig-Holstein and Lower Saxony.